How to update basic info, add writing samples, organize your work, create custom sections, and feature important content.

 We designed CVs to help you promote yourself, showcase your experience, and get hired.
 Your CV is also the first step to joining the ClearVoice Talent Network.

-Follow the steps below to navigate your CV.
+Follow the steps below to navigate your portfolio.

-You can customize your CV handle to whatever you like.
-Best practice is to go with something you already use, like your Twitter handle, for example.
+You can customize your portfolio handle to whatever you like.
+A best practice is to go with something you already use, like your Twitter handle, for example.

 Next up is your profile image or avatar.
-Some of the best CVs have a clear, crisp photo.
+Some of the best portfolios have clear, crisp photos.
 Keep it simple and you can't go wrong.

-By adding a tagline to your CV, you give viewers a quick snippet of who you are and what sets you apart from the crowd.
+By adding a tagline to your portfolio, you give viewers a quick snippet of who you are and what sets you apart from the crowd.

-With the new CV design, there are additional capabilities available to freelancers.
-You can now connect links to your Facebook, Twitter, LinkedIn, Instagram, Medium, Quora and YouTube accounts.
+You can connect links to your Facebook, Twitter, LinkedIn, Instagram, Medium, Quora, and YouTube accounts.
+Simply click the icon of the corresponding social platform you want to link to and add your profile URL.
 Accidentally connected the wrong social profile?
 Not to worry, you can now disconnect and reconnect accounts at will.

 Adding your location further helps our system match you to relevant writing opportunities.
-At times clients are in need of location-specific content and by including this information it helps us find the right talent for the job.
+At times clients need location-specific content and including this information, it helps us find the right talent for the job.

 If you want to remove an unverified post that our system found simply hover over it and click remove.

-And if you just want to upload an individual URL or offline document (PDF for example) you have that capability as well.
+And if you just want to upload an individual URL or PDF of your writing, you have that option as well.